 - We test our products under different, real-life circumstances to ensure that they are reliable, safe and easy to use.

-- We limit the use of plastics as far as possible, starting with the products but also in our packaging.
+- We limit the use of plastics as far as possible, starting with the products.

 - We design complete and compact systems, freeing up space and resources in a room.

 - We protect the intellectual property of our company by formally registering our designs and other IP, thereby ensuring the protection and sustainability of the business.

 In terms of people —

 - We ensure good working conditions not only in our own company, but also at our main suppliers and contractors.
 Starting with our main business partners, we directly inspect their factories to ensure that they treat their staff fairly, in matters including working-conditions, safety equipment, and remuneration.

 - Unlike most luxury-goods companies, which apply massive profit mark-ups, we price our products based on the cost of their manufacturing, adding a reasonable mark-up only.
 The price you pay is therefore closely associated with the quality of the design, the quality of the components and materials, and the conditions under which it was made.

 - We sell directly to you, the end-consumer, meaning there are no unnecessary profit margins added for the middle-man.

 There is of course always more than can be done.
 We much admire other companies showing a pioneering positive role in their social and environmental impact, such as those certified as a B Corp.
 We are exploring further options and in time may update some of our choices and policies, but we’ll always remain committed to creating sustainable products, and in practicing and promoting fair trade.